elastic/logstash-docker/README.md

 :1
 ```

+Logstash will then collect those message from Redis and forward them on to
+Elasticsearch.

-Of course, the Redis input in entirely optional.
-We simply show it here as one
+Of course, the Redis input is entirely optional.
+We simply show it here as an
 example of the [many ways to ingest data with Logstash][ls-inputs].

 ### Monitoring APIs